 But the advantage is that your Reclaim.ai Tasks and Habits are auto-scheduled within these time blocks when you use #reclaim_free, allowing you to prioritize your most important work in your focus time sessions.
 This is also a great approach to blocking an entire day for productive work via No-Meeting Days so you can reduce distractions, increase productivity, and boost morale across your entire team.

 3. Create "Focus Time" by time blocking your Habits & Tasks - Best 🤩

 - Set up all of your Habits in Reclaim

 - Set up your weekly Task list in Reclaim (Tasks integrations available in Starter plan)

 - Prioritize your Task list via the Planner as things change

 - Auto-schedule your focus time by priority every day!

 Focus time is an amazing method for productivity.
-It not only allows you to get more done in far less time, it also helps you eliminate overtime from your schedule to help you improve your work-life balance.
+It allows you to get more done in far less time, and eliminate overtime from your schedule to help you improve your work-life balance.
 While there are many ways to approach your focus time, the most important thing is just getting it on the calendar so you can start dedicating a healthy portion of your workweek towards your priorities.

 Just remember, the more you put into efficiently using your focus time, the more you will get back!
 If you have any focus time tips you want to share with us, tweet us @reclaimai.